diane12344/chatbot-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-after running the gunicon cammand open your browser at http://127.0.0.1/5000 to interact with chatbot.
+After running the gunicorn command open your browser at http://127.0.0.1/5000 to interact with the chatbot

 <p align="right">(<a href="#readme-top">back to top</a>)</p>